goblivend/Advent-of-code/README.md

 This puzzle was more difficult, perhaps a bit less than last time since it was again the same type of optimisation.
 Though, I didn't managed to find it straight away and I had to go look at the reddit to convince myself that I didn't have to "find the path" in order to get the shortest one and that it was enough to look for the lowest values.
 I'm quite proud of the solution I gave today might not be the best one but, 5s for the second puzzle is I think enough.

 The Bash solutions might not be coming this week but later when I'll have time (or never in the absence of dict)

+### Day16 :
+This puzzle really rough, took a while to do it and had to check with a solution to find my mistake

+(No idea about Bash version)

+### Day17 :
+This one seemed easy, then difficult, then an easy solution was possible so... nice

+Some chances that the Bash solution will arrive

 (thx to Sheinxy for the README template)